List of General Hospital characters introduced in the 1990s: Mike Corbin

 Mike Corbin (born Michael Corinthos) is a fictional character on the ABC soap opera General Hospital.
 Soap Opera veteran, Ron Hale first appeared in the role on a recurring basis in January 1995.
 During an interview in July 2010, Hale announced his plans to retire from acting, though he did not give a definitive time line.
 Hale last appeared on October 28, 2010.
 On January 31, 2018, it was announced that veteran actor Max Gail was recast as Mike Corbin.
-Gail exited in October 2020.
+Gail played the role of Mike for three years, winning a Daytime Emmy as Supporting Actor in 2019 and 2021; he (and the character of Mike) left the show in October 2020.
 Two months later, Soap Opera Digest announced he would reprise the role for a guest appearance, he returned on January 11, 2021.
 He also made another appearance on September 16, 2021 and on December 17, 2021.